eGain/egain-ios-messaging/readme.md

 3. Click on the project name.
    <img width="1440" alt="sc 1" src="https://user-images.githubusercontent.com/94654299/153059234-dc01c22d-a602-4eb6-a24a-cf5f8ea1a97d.png">

-4. Under Frameworks, Libraries and Embedded Content, click the Plus icon.
+4. Under Frameworks, Libraries and Embedded Content, click the **Plus icon**.
    <img width="1440" alt="sc 2" src="https://user-images.githubusercontent.com/94654299/153059275-20e6b1cf-0a3c-4765-8ca0-30e8f0b56526.png">

 5. In the Choose Frameworks and libraries to add dialog, navigate to where you have stored the downloaded SDK.
 Select it and click **Open**.